Nerve: Clinical significance

 Micrograph demonstrating perineural invasion of prostate cancer.
 H&E stain.

 Neurologists usually diagnose disorders of nerves by a physical examination, including the testing of reflexes, walking and other directed movements, muscle weakness, proprioception, and the sense of touch.
 This initial exam can be followed with tests such as nerve conduction study, electromyography (EMG), and computed tomography (CT).

 Nerves can be damaged by physical injury as well as conditions like carpal tunnel syndrome (CTS) and repetitive strain injury.
+Trauma to a nerve, usually from a surgical procedure, can result in a traumatic neuroma.
 Autoimmune diseases such as Guillain–Barré syndrome, neurodegenerative diseases, polyneuropathy, infection, neuritis, diabetes, or failure of the blood vessels surrounding the nerve all cause nerve damage, which can vary in severity.
 A pinched nerve occurs when pressure is placed on a nerve, usually from swelling due to an injury, or pregnancy and can result in pain, weakness, numbness or paralysis, an example being CTS.
 Symptoms can be felt in areas far from the actual site of damage, a phenomenon called referred pain.
 Referred pain can happen when the damage causes altered signalling to other areas.

 Cancer can spread by invading the spaces around nerves.
 This is particularly common in head and neck cancer, prostate cancer and colorectal cancer.
 Multiple sclerosis is a disease associated with extensive nerve damage.
 It occurs when the macrophages of an individual's own immune system damage the myelin sheaths that insulate the axon of the nerve.